Kamala Harris accepts historic VP nomination, says 'there is no vaccine for racism'

 In 1993, Carol Moseley Braun of Illinois became the first African American woman elected to serve as a U.S. senator.
 And in 2016, Clinton became the first female major-party presidential nominee.

-Clinton said Wednesday it's now Harris' chance to break down barriers.
+Clinton said Wednesday it's now Harris's chance to break down barriers.

 "Tonight I am thinking of the girls and boys who see themselves in America’s future because of Kamala Harris—a Black woman, the daughter of Jamaican and Indian immigrants, and our nominee for Vice President of the United States," Clinton said from Chappaqua, N.Y.
 "This is our country’s story: breaking down barriers and expanding the circle of possibility."